arifshariati/react-native-spotify-clone/README.md

 # react-native-spotify-clone

 Spotify let's you listen music online via spotify mobile app (android and IOS).
-This repo will focus on UI design and implementing minila features of Spotify.
+This repo will focus on UI design and implementing minimal features of Spotify.

 ## Work Flow